Hormuzd Rassam: Personal life

+His eldest daughter, Theresa Rassam, born in 1871, became a professional singer who performed with the D'Oyly Carte Opera Company.

-He also had a daughter, Annie Ferida Rassam, born in 1878.
-She gave birth secretly at seven months of pregnancy, on September 10, 1914, to a little girl named Jeanne Ferida Rassam at the Vercingétorix clinic, 219 rue Vercingétorix, in the 14th arrondissement at Paris.
-The alleged father of Jeanne Ferida Rassam was Sir John Arnold Wallinger, delegate of the secret services.
-Jeanne Ferida Rassam was adopted by a French couple, Monsieur and Madame André Courthial.
+His daughter, Annie Ferida Rassam, born in 1878, gave birth secretly at seven months of pregnancy, on September 10, 1914, to Jeanne Ferida Rassam at the Vercingétorix clinic, 219 rue Vercingétorix, in the 14th arrondissement at Paris.
+The baby girl's alleged father was Sir John Arnold Wallinger, delegate of the secret services.
+Jeanne was adopted by a French couple, Monsieur and Madame André Courthial.
 Annie Ferida Rassam returned to Brighton a few months later.

+Death

+Rassam died on September 8, 1910, and was buried in Hove Cemetery.
+A number of personal effects relating to his career, including the chains he had worn in captivity in Ethiopia, were donated to Hove Museum, and were on display there until the 1950s, according to the recollections of his great-grandson, Cornelius Cavendish.
+Other items in the museum's possession relating to Rassam were at that time requested for the collections of the British Museum.